C-o-m-o-n/formatandGO/README.md

 - [Go Language](https://golang.org/dl/): You need to have Go installed on your machine to utilize this extension.

+## How to Get It

+1. Navigate to the releases section and download the file named: "formatandgo-0.0.1.vsix".
+2. Start your VS Code app and go to the extensions section.
+3. Click the menu (...) button for more options.
+4. Select "Install from VSIX..." and choose the file you downloaded.

+## How to Use It

+1. Open your Go project.
+Make sure you're in the root directory (where there is a go.mod file).
+2. Highlight the piece of code you want to format.
+3. Click `[CTRL+SHIFT+P]` to open the VS Code command palette.
+4. Type "format and go" and select it.

+That's it!
+Your code snippet will be formatted.

+---

 ## Extension Settings

 This extension doesn't require any configuration.
 You can simply install it and start using it.